Consulate General of the Philippines, Houston: Staff and activities

-The Philippine Consulate General in Houston is headed by Consul General Jerril G. Santos.
-Prior to his current post, he served as Assistant Secretary and Chief of Protocol at the Department of Foreign Affairs in Manila, and before that was posted at the Philippine Embassy in Hanoi as the Ambassador to Vietnam.
-In addition to Santos, there are eleven other staffers deployed to the Consulate.
+The Philippine Consulate General in Houston is headed by Consul General Gunther Emil M. Sales, who assumed the position on July 30, 2024.
+Prior to his current post, he served as Assistant Secretary for American Affairs at the Department of Foreign Affairs in Manila, and before that was posted at the Philippine Embassy in Washington, D.C. as minister and consul.
+There are also eleven other staffers deployed to the Consulate.

 Currently, the consulate general's jurisdiction covers Texas, Arkansas, Louisiana, Mississippi, New Mexico, and Oklahoma, and also exercises jurisdiction over the honorary consulates in Dallas and New Orleans, with former honorary consul Ethel R. Mercado being appointed to head the Dallas consulate.
 Prior to its reopening the various states were under the jurisdiction of other missions: Texas and New Mexico were under the jurisdiction of the Philippine Consulate General in Los Angeles, which in partnership with local organizations conducted monthly outreach visits in Houston, while Arkansas, Louisiana, Mississippi and Oklahoma were under the Philippine Consulate General in Chicago.
 Since its reopening, the consulate general has conducted outreach missions in major cities within its jurisdiction, including in Little Rock, Albuquerque, Jackson, and Oklahoma City, as well as within Texas.